Bishop Bikes Field Trip: France Edition

 Routes will average 100km +/- per day unless otherwise noted.
 In the event one of our guests feels unable to complete the day’s stage, there is the option of riding along in the van.
 There is also an optional rest day during the tour for anyone needing some extra time off the bike.
 One entire day will be spent traveling.
 Most mornings will allow for an unhurried breakfast before our ride.
 We aim to return in time for a swim, a shower, a stroll about town and/or an aperitif before dinner.
 Dinner in France can be a lengthy affair but we will try to maintain a turn-in time before 10pm each evening.
 A general outline of events follows:

-Sunday, Stage 1.
+Stage 1.
 Collect guests from host hotel.
 Deliver to Capra Velo for coffee and last minute cycling needs/adjustments.
 Go for a ride.
 100km rolling route into Spain.
 Fern-filled forests and magical roads.
 Traditional Spanish Basque villages.
-We will stop for a beer and the local specialty: croquettes before filling our bidons with cold, clear water from a natural spring and returning to Biarritz.
-Dinner featuring products from the Côte Basque and a night cap at host hotel.
+We will stop for a beer and the local specialty: croquettes before filling our bidons with cold, clear water from a natural spring and cycling back into France.
+Dinner featuring products from the Pays Basque and a night cap at a charming locally-owned and operated hotel.

-Tuesday, Stage 3.
+Stage 3.
 Depart Saint-Étienne-de-Baïgorry and ride a rolling but steadily ascending 100km through the heart of the French Basque Country, past the historic Saint-Jean-Pied-de-Port, the starting point of the Way of Saint-James (Camino de Santiago).
 There will be a noticeable difference in the height of the hills on the horizon as we make our way towards the mythical mountains of the Pyrenean range.
 Our stage ends in Arudy.
-Dinner specializing in regional cuisine will be a short promenade from our Chateaux hotel.
+Relaxed dinner specializing in regional cuisine will be served (outdoors weather permitting) courtesy of our Chateaux hosts.
 Rest well for a big day tomorrow.

-Saturday, Stage 6.
+Stage 6.
 Today we’ll have the time to catch up on sleep and enjoy an extra cup of coffee before boarding the van for a short drive to Auch, the capital city of Gascony.
 Once we arrive, there will be time to settle in for a traditional plat du jour (with a glass of Madiran, of course).
 After lunch, we’ll visit the impressive collection of Cycles de France.
 These beauties are the cream of the crop from some of France’s most beloved builders.
 The co-owners of this one-of-a-kind stable will be there to answer questions and share their passion for these timeless pieces of rideable art.
 Our own impressive fleet of bikes will make the journey to Pau ahead of us, where we will arrive in time to check in to our modern hotel and relax before dinner.
 If it feels like the day was spent savoring the local fare instead of spinning the pedals, fear not…you’ll get the chance to put those delicious calories to good use tomorrow.
-Dinner at our 4*modern hotel in Pau featuring local AOC Jurançon wines.
-Massage and other spa services available at our hotel.
+Dinner in Pau featuring local AOC Jurançon wines.

 the fine print: